 Diabetes in pregnancy

 Gestational diabetes is any level of sugar in the bloodstream above the normal range, which is first diagnosed during pregnancy.
 Blood glucose levels usually return to normal after the birth.
-However, some women who are diagnosed with diabetes during pregnancy may have had diabetes before becoming pregnant, but had not been tested before the pregnancy.
+However, some women who are diagnosed with diabetes during pregnancy may have had underlying diabetes before becoming pregnant, but this had not been tested or diagnosed before the pregnancy.
 In addition, other types of diabetes other than gestational diabetes can appear during pregnancy.
 In these cases, the diabetes is unlikely to disappear after the baby is born.